 Domain, hosting and plugin fees are annual expenses, At Baldwin Digital, we offer one year free domain registration and cloud web hosting with all our websites.
 It’s advisable to host your website with a company located in the same country as you.
 If a deal seems too good to be true, it probably is (a very low price often means poor customer service and high downtime and possibly offers no backups for your website and databases).

-Hosting prices can vary significantly, ranging from €60 to €600 per year.
+Hosting prices can vary significantly, ranging from €60 to €600 per year, make sure to ask these essential questions before choosing a web hosting provider.
 As with most things, you get what you pay for, higher prices should include monitoring, backups, and updates (if not, consider changing providers).
 Website costs can vary based on individual requirements and quality expectations.
 It’s important to understand the full scope of what goes into building a website, including design, SEO, and planning, rather than just focusing on the upfront costs.

 Depending on the provider you choose, there will be ongoing costs to keep your website secure and user-friendly.
 This includes SSL certificates, maintenance, uptime monitoring, backups and restoration, software updates, search engine optimisation and marketing, and security monitoring.